surfacesyntacticud/website/content/guidelines/u/oral_language/macrosyntax.md

 This phenomenon is frequent in languages and especially in oral speech.
 We gather these cases under the `parataxis` relation.

 We distinguish:
-   * [`parataxis:parenth`](../parataxis_parenth) for parenthetical clauses (that can form independant sentences)
+   * [`parataxis:parenth`](../parataxis_parenth) for parenthetical clauses (that can form independent sentences)
-   * [`parataxis:insert`](../parataxis_insert) for inserted clauses (that cannot form an independent sentece)
+   * [`parataxis:insert`](../parataxis_insert) for inserted clauses (that cannot form an independent sentence)
    * [`parataxis:obj`](../parataxis_obj) for attaching direct discourse

 However, there are three other cases that are not gathered under the `parataxis` relationship.
-The following three relations link elements to the main proposition on a marcrosyntactic level.
+The following three relations link elements to the main proposition on a macrosyntactic level.
 In some cases, these elements can be propositions, but also simple elements.
    * [`dislocated`](../dislocated)
    * [`vocative`](../vocative)
    * [`discourse`](../discourse)